NomicFoundation/hardhat/docs/guides/project-setup.md

 # Setting up a project

-A Buidler project is any directory with a valid `hardhat.config.js` file in it.
-If you run `npx buidler` in a path without one you will be shown two options to facilitate project creation:
+A Hardhat project is any directory with a valid `hardhat.config.js` file in it.
+If you run `npx hardhat` in a path without one you will be shown two options to facilitate project creation:
 ```
-$ npx buidler
+$ npx hardhat
 888               d8b      888 888
 888               Y8P      888 888
 888                        888 888